impargo/react-here-maps-old-fork/README.md

 ### Publishing a Pre-release Package Version

 To generate a pre-release package from the changes in a pull request, add a `/publish` comment in the PR.
-This will publish a new package version and add a comment in the PR with the details of the published version.
+This will publish a new package version and then you can check the Display Version step in the Action run to find the details of the published version.